2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Abstract

 \section{Abstract}

-We present theoretical results for the indirect CP violation parameter, $|\epsK|$ calculated directly from the standard model using lattice QCD inputs such as $\BK$, $\Vcb$, $\Vus$, $\Vud$, $\xi_0$, $\xi_2$, $F_K$, and $m_c$ (charm quark mass).
-We find a strong tension in $|\epsK|$ at the $\approx 5\sigma$ ($5.2\sigma \sim 4.6\sigma$) level between the experimental value and the theoretical value calculated directly from the standard model using lattice QCD inputs.
-The standard model with lattice QCD inputs describes only 65\% of the experimental value of $|\epsK|$, and does not explain its remaining 35\%.
-We also find that this tension disappears when we use inclusive $\Vcb$ which comes from the heavy quark expansion and QCD sum rules.
-This tension is highly correlated with the discrepancy between exclusive $\Vcb$, and inclusive $\Vcb$.
-We also present results for $|\epsK|$ obtained using the Brod-Gorbahn-Stamou (BGS) method of $u-t$ unitarity, which leads to even a stronger tension at the $5.5\sigma \sim 4.9\sigma$ level with lattice QCD inputs.
+We present theoretical results for the indirect CP violation parameter, \( |\varepsilon_K| \), evaluated directly within the Standard Model using lattice QCD inputs including \( B_K \), \( |V_{cb}| \), \( |V_{us}| \), \( |V_{ud}| \), \( \xi_0 \), \( \xi_2 \), \( F_K \), and the charm quark mass \( m_c \).
+Our analysis reveals a significant tension—at the \( \sim 5\sigma \) level (\( 4.6\sigma \) to \( 5.2\sigma \))—between the Standard Model prediction and the experimental value of \( |\varepsilon_K| \).
+The Standard Model prediction, informed by lattice QCD inputs, accounts for only approximately 65\% of the experimental value, leaving a 35\% discrepancy unexplained.
+Notably, this tension vanishes when using the inclusive determination of \( |V_{cb}| \), derived from heavy quark expansion.
+The discrepancy is therefore tied to the well-known tension between the exclusive and inclusive determinations of \( |V_{cb}| \).
+We further report results for \( |\varepsilon_K| \) obtained using the Brod--Gorbahn--Stamou (BGS) method based on \( u\text{--}t \) unitarity, which yields an even stronger discrepancy, in the range of \( 4.9\sigma \) to \( 5.5\sigma \), when combined with lattice QCD inputs.